ajbatac/spotback/README.md

 - **`src/app/api/auth/callback/spotify/route.ts`**: The server-side API route that handles the OAuth 2.0 callback from Spotify.
 It exchanges the authorization code for an access token and securely redirects the user back to the main application page with the token in the URL parameters.
 - **`src/context/auth-context.tsx`**: A React Context provider that manages the global authentication state.
 It has the **single responsibility** of holding the Spotify access token.
 It uses the `use-local-storage` hook to persist the token, keeping the user logged in across browser sessions.
 This decouples the auth state management from the components that use it.
 - **`src/hooks/use-local-storage.ts`**: A generic custom hook that abstracts the logic of interacting with the browser's `localStorage`.
 This allows any piece of state to be persisted without rewriting boilerplate code, adhering to the **Don't Repeat Yourself (DRY)** principle.
-- **`src/lib/spotify.ts`**: A collection of server-side functions that act as a client for the Spotify Web API.
+- **`src/lib/spotify.ts`**: (Coming Soon) A collection of server-side functions that act as a client for the Spotify Web API.
 It will include functions for fetching user profiles, playlists, and top artists, with built-in error handling for API responses.
-- **`src/ai/flows/organize-playlist-metadata.ts`**: A Genkit flow that takes raw playlist metadata and uses an AI model to return a well-structured and readable version.
+- **`src/ai/flows/...`**: (Coming Soon) Genkit flows that take raw playlist metadata and use an AI model to return a well-structured and readable version.

 ## Project Dependencies